btobers/RAGU/README.md

 NOSEpick is an open source GUI package developed to interpret radar sounding data, written in Python 3.

 ### Dataset Capabilities:
 NOSEpick was originally developed to work with NASA's Operation IceBridge Alaska radar sounding data.
-NOSEpick is also capable of working with SHARAD data acquired onboard NASA's Mars Reconnaissance Orbiter (Reduced Data Record of Radar Backscatter Power (USRDR) & Geographic, Geometric, and Ionospheric Properties (USGEOM) data available at https://pds-geosciences.wustl.edu/missions/mro/sharad.htm).
-GSSI data can also be interpreted with NOSEpick.
+The dataset capabilities have since been expanded to include the following:

 - NASA OIB-AK
 - SHARAD (USRDR, USGEOM, US clutter sims)
+- MARSIS (JPL multilook products)
 - GSSI
+- pulseEKKO

 ### File Info
 - *nose_env.yml* contains a list of NOSEpick dependencies